carlosivanr/hugo_website/content/guides/anova/2021-05-05-one-way-rm-anova/index.markdown

 <!-- -----------------------Tab 2---------------------------------- -->
 {{< tab tabNum="2" >}}
-To perform a repeated measures ANOVA with rstatix, we will first need create a new data frame with the subject id coded by a number.
-In this case, we have 12 subjects so we will code them 1 through 12.
-Next, we will want to convert our data from wide to long format.
-For our purposes, we will want to take the rows the subject's MSCA scores and arrange them into a column while preserving the information about the age in another column.
-This will make it so that we end up with 48 rows of data even though we started with 12.

-We will then want to convert the subject id and the age information to factor.
-From there, we can create the rm_aov object with the `anova_test()` function.
-This is the same function that was used in the one- and two-way ANOVA guides, but tweaked slightly.
-The tweaks are found in the options `wid = id` to specify the subjects id factor, `within = age` to specify that our within subjects factor is age, and `effect.size = "pes"` to correspond with the jmv function.
+To perform a repeated measures ANOVA with rstatix, first create a new data frame with the subject id coded by a number.
+Next, convert the data from wide to long format.
+Next, convert the subject id and the age information to factor.
+Then, create the rm_aov object with the `anova_test()` function.
+This is the same function that was used in the one- and two-way ANOVA guides, but modified slightly.
+The modifications are found in the options `wid = id` to specify the subjects id factor, `within = age` to specify that our within subjects factor is age, and `effect.size = "pes"` to correspond with the jmv function.
 Finally, we will run the `get_anova_table()` function on our rm_aov object with `correction = "none"`.
 In practice, you may want to change the correction setting even if your data do not violate the assumption of sphericity.

 ```r
 library(tidyverse)